 Asian Studies

-Home to major philosophical, religious, artistic, and political traditions that have shaped global history, Asia remains critically important in understanding the contemporary transnational marketplace and international politics.
+Home to major philosophical, religious, artistic, and political traditions that have shaped global history, Asia is important in understanding the contemporary transnational marketplace and international politics.
 The Asian Studies Program at Holy Cross offers students a variety of courses and a multidisciplinary framework for the exploration and interpretation of the diverse societies, cultures, and politics of Asia.

 CHIN 101